 Harvard researchers identified different kinds of emotional regulation with practitioners of mindfulness meditation, such as participants being less likely to blurt out reactive statements or take action on reactive impulses.

 They also identified cognitive changes such as developing the ability to reappraise and reinterpret the significance of a trigger.
 This was shown to be a means of changing and even reversing one’s response to it.
 So, it should be no surprise that Harvard’s researchers found that emotional regulation results in…

 When you’re under stress, there is no greater gift than to feel empowered to handle it.
 Your perception of your wherewithal to cope with what’s happening determines whether or not the stress you’re under will be beneficial in the long term.
 To be empowered is to be able to keep your wits about you … to keep your cool … to recognize whether or not you’re seeing your situation clearly, without the distorting influence of your mind’s fears and projections.

-Be compassionate with yourself and do your best to proceed without judgement.
-Learning anything new takes effort, at first.
+Be compassionate with yourself and do your best to proceed releasing stress and tension.
+Learning anything new takes effort, at first, so try to avoid judgement.
 It takes determination and consistency.
 You’ll need patience to forgive yourself and start over every time old habits drag you off the path.

 Reflective Exercise: Throughout your day make a point to check in with the tension in your body.
 Notice where you most often hold your tension, and make sure to read any tension as a signal to slow down, relax your body and breathe.
 Then, use a journal to keep track of your progress.
 You’ll only need a few lines about what you notice each day.
 And don’t forget to celebrate the small victories!